Journey into Imagination with Figment: 2002–present: Journey into Imagination with Figment

 After seeing the chaos Figment has been causing, Channing stops the tour outside the Touch and Taste labs, abandoning the tour.
 Figment takes the riders to his own open house, which he literally turns upside down with his carefree mind.
 Channing soon learns from Figment that Imagination should be set free ("If you can't beat 'em, join 'em!") and the riders go into the finale with numerous Figments in various situations while Figment and Channing (Channing is seen as the moon) sing "One Little Spark" together while riders disembark for the ImageWorks.

 A homage to the initial incarnation of this attraction can be found on an office door in the initial showroom under the name "Dean Finder", alluding to "Dreamfinder".

 Both the 1999 and 2002 versions were created by Tom Fitzgerald.

 The Kodak company ended its sponsorship of the pavilion in August 2010, after nearly 28 years.

-Starting with the 2020 holiday season, the Figment animatronics were updated with a cyan sweater.
+Starting with the 2020 holiday season, the Figment animatronics would be given a cyan Christmas sweater every year.